 High-Level Selection Criteria

-The decision to select a consultantas an outcome of this RFP will be based on, but not limited to, the following selection criteria:
+The decision to select a consultantas an outcome of this solicitation will be based on, but not limited to, the following selection criteria:

 Technical Knowledge

-Extensive knowledge of the Domain Name System (DNS) – both protocol development and ICANN’s role according to its mission regarding security, stability and resiliency
+Extensive knowledge of the stable and secure operation of the Internet's unique identifier systems, and ICANN’s role regarding the security, stability and resiliency of the internet, as outlined in the SSR2-RT Terms of Reference [https://community.icann.org/display/SSR/Terms+of+Reference].

-Extensive technical background and understanding of internet security, resiliency of the internet and all associated terminology
+Extensive Internet background, and understanding of relevant technical and policy terms and other associated terminology.

+Extensive experience with Systems/Projects audits and review

 Technical writing experience, including developing materials and preparing reports for publication